ahmedmq/spring-cloud-app-broker-demo/README.md

 In order to complete the tutorial, please ensure you have:

--   Installed Cloud Foundry [CLI](https://docs.cloudfoundry.org/cf-cli/) in your local workstation to push ***REMOVED*** and creating/binding service instances.
+-   Installed Cloud Foundry [CLI](https://docs.cloudfoundry.org/cf-cli/) in your local workstation to push apps and creating/binding service instances.
--   A Cloud Foundry account and a space to deploy ***REMOVED***.
+-   A Cloud Foundry account and a space to deploy apps.
 This can be public hosted Cloud Foundry or a private Cloud Foundry.

 Before you begin, please be sure you are logged into a Cloud Foundry instance and targeted to an org and space.